googleads/google-ads-java/CONTRIBUTING.md

 ## Providing Feedback

 This repository is specifically for the Google Ads API Client Library for Java.
-If you have feedback related to the Google Ads API, please submit it by clicking the "Send feedback" button in the top right corner of [this page](https://developers.google.com/google-ads/api/support).
+If you have feedback related to the Google Ads API, please submit it by clicking the **Send feedback** button in the top right corner of [this page](https://developers.google.com/google-ads/api/support).

 ### Feature Requests

+We appreciate your feedback and encourage you to submit feature requests that will help improve this library.

 If you see that someone has already created an issue that describes your proposed feature request, please upvote their idea to avoid duplicates and help our team prioritize feature requests.